gautham2k3/POLY-MOD-1/README.md

 ## Help

-For common issues, refer to the troubleshooting section in the official Hardhat documentation or Feel free to reach out to me via email: 22BCT10003@cuchd.in
+For common issues, refer to the troubleshooting section in the official Hardhat documentation or Feel free to reach out to me via email.